 The Chinati Foundation maintains a casual environment, and it is up to the artists to develop their own work schedule.
 Marfa is a small town in a sparsely populated area of far West Texas, and artists may spend a great deal of time alone.
 A residency at Chinati is ideal for those artists who seek a quiet and sympathetic environment with few distractions.
 Residencies are two months long.

-To apply for a 2018 residency, please send the following to Chinati at the address below by April 1, 2017 but not before December 31, 2016:
+To apply for a 2020 residency, please send the following to Chinati at the address below by April 1, 2019 but not before December 31, 2018.
+Your application may also be sent via a link from dropbox (or another file sharing service) to firstname.lastname@example.org:

 An application fee of $40 U.S. is required for processing.
 Please send a check drawn on a U.S. bank or an international money order.
 No cash.
 To pay online, please visit our application fee page.

-Applications must be postmarked no later than April 1, 2017.
+Applications must be postmarked no later than April 1, 2019.
 Please do not send any original artwork.
-Emailed submissions will not be accepted.
+Your application may also be sent via a link from dropbox (or another file sharing service) to email@example.com:

 Applications can be mailed to: